×

 Jalil Bennani proposes a critique of Eurocentrism and colonial psychiatry, as Frantz Fanon did.
 In order not to be imported, psychoanalysis must be (re)appropriated and thus, should rely on a local geographical, political, cultural, and linguistic context.
 These are the best possible conditions for a true transmission, considering the future of psychoanalysis which needs to renew itself, reinvent itself, and this is only possible through other horizons.

 Would this mean making space for the voices silenced by the history of psychoanalytic institutions?
 Or is it rather about developing a critical perspective on certain attitudes and theories stemming from Freud’s discovery and its effects?
 Undoubtedly… We believe this necessary movement can emerge through a singular clinical, political, and theoretical practice.
+In this course, a psychoanalyst will evoke, through a critical approach to different issues, a possible embodiment of the perspective of decolonization.

 Professor: Fabrice Bourlez (France/Belgium)